What is Cloud Computing?

 What is CloudBC’s value proposition?

 The participating organizations in CloudBC are at various stages in their digital transformation journey.
 This means CloudBC needs to provide a range of services that align to a diverse set of needs.
-To do so, CloudBC works closely with each of these organizations to understand their demand for cloud services and the help they need to get ready to adopt cloud.
+CloudBC works closely with each of the participating organizations to understand their readiness to adopt cloud and the cloud services they need.

 Participating organizations derive value from CloudBC services by: